🎯 TL;DR — Quick Answer

 The Multi-Family Investment Math

-Let’s think through the fundamental financial logic of this strategy:
+Let’s think through the financial logic of this strategy:

 - You purchase with zero down payment (capital preserved)